AZ73903/Mortise/README.md

 # Mortise 🤖

-A handcrafted walnut and maple AI desk companion.
+A handcrafted AI desk companion.
 Speaker eyes.
 Retro gauge panel.
 Brass hardware.
 Local inference on NVIDIA Jetson Orin Nano Super.
-Built by a woodworker who wanted to see what happens when you take embodied AI seriously.

 ---

 ## What Is This

 Mortise is a retro humanoid robot that lives on your desk.
-He plays music, watches YouTube, streams podcasts, holds conversations, recognizes your face, notices when someone walks into the room, and expresses himself through light, sound, and movement — mostly without words.
+He plays music, YouTube, streams podcasts, holds conversations, recognizes your face, notices when someone walks into the room, and expresses himself through light, sound, and movement — mostly without words.

 He is named after a woodworking joint.
 His eyes are speakers.
 His ears are rotary encoders that control his personality and how much he talks.
-He has three brass porthole gauges where his heart would be — one shows what he's thinking, one shows what he's feeling, one shows what he's playing.
+He has a brass porthole gauges where his heart would be — one shows what he's thinking, one shows what he's feeling.

 This repository contains everything needed to build and run Mortise — software stack, configuration, personality engine, emotional state system, and hardware documentation.